Frequently Asked Questions

 Will I void my vehicle’s warranty by installing a Transfer Flow tank?

-No, using Transfer Flow fuel tanks will not void the vehicle’s warranty.
+Transfer Flow fuel tanks will NOT void the vehicle’s warranty.
 The Magnuson-Moss Warranty – Federal Trade Commission Improvement Act of 1975 protects consumers from such fraudulent activity by new car dealers.
 Under this Act, aftermarket equipment that improves performance does not void a vehicle manufacturer’s original warranty, unless the warranty clearly states the addition of aftermarket equipment automatically voids your vehicle’s warranty or if it can be proven that the aftermarket device is the direct cause of the failure.
 The easiest way to check this is to look in your owner’s manual under, “what is not covered”.
 Under Magnusson-Moss Act a dealer must prove, not just vocalize, that aftermarket equipment caused the need for repairs before they can deny warranty coverage.
 If they cannot prove such a claim or offer an explanation, it is your legal right to demand compliance with the warranty.
 The Federal Trade Commission administers the Magnusson-Moss Act and monitors compliance with warranty law.

 Will a Transfer Flow tank affect SMOG results?